dineshkummarc/cozy/README.md

     }

 This is the most part of the logic in the application.
-No doubt there will come more, let us ee it and we will figuire out a way to encode.
+No doubt there will come more, let us see it and we will figuire out a way to encode.
-From this structure a simple 92 sloc handmade script generates HTML.
+From this structure a homegrown script generates HTML.
 With CouchApp jQuery plugin the form saves the data in CoudhDB.

-An interestng and useful thing is that the validation data is going to be used on both sides: on the client and on the server.
+The validation data is going to be used on both the client and the server.

 ### Technical details ###